fraboniface/fraboniface.github.io/_posts/2019-11-19-ecology-for-capitalists.md

 But if that's not the case, we really have to think about, you know, not growing.
 I believe everyone will agree than unemployment and poverty for some are preferrable to death for everyone.

 I'll leave you on this happy note.
 This was kind of a short post with little research, unlike the previous one on NLP.
 Most of my free time is taken by my research and writing on nuclear energy.
 I'll probably make a book out of it, but some parts will definitely land on this blog.
-My next post will be about my experience fasting and hiking for a few days.